Choose another writer in this calendar:

 nemesis striking makes him end up as a victim rather than a laughing

 In With a Bare Bodkin Hare returned to the atmosphere of WW II.
 The story is set in a remote part of Britain, Marsett Bay, where Francis Pettigrew and his civil service branch is sent to escape the Blitz.
 Hare keeps the pace slow, plays with the labyrinth of fiction within fiction, and murder doesn't occur until halfway through the book.
-Pettigrew falls in love with his secretary, Miss Brown, who is courted by a widowed man who much her senior.
 When the Wind Blows portrays Pettigrew as a reluctant detective.
 At this point of his life, he is married and lives in the imaginary southern county of Markshire.
 The murder of a violinist upsets the peace of the small town.
-Letyat zhuravli

 In An English Murder

-country house-and the usual suspects-there is a butler-but
+country house) and the usual suspect (there is a butler), but

 managed to come out with an original and fresh tale.
 An English

-English Murder, 1974), directed by Samson Samsonov and produced by
+English Murder), directed by Samson Samsonov and produced by

 Bottwink; Ivan Pereverzev was the butler.

-Hare joined the the Detection Club in 1946.
-Along with the London solicitor Michael Gilbert, Anthony Berkeley, John Dickson Carr, Agatha Christie, Dorothy L Sayers, and other member of the Club, Hare carried the Golden Age tradition into the late 1950s.
+Hare was invited to join the Detection Club in 1946.
+Along with Michael Gilbert, Anthony Berkeley, John Dickson Carr, Agatha Christie, Dorothy L Sayers, and other member of the Club, Hare carried the Golden Age tradition into the late 1950s.
 From 1950, he served as County Court Judge in Surrey.
 Hare's duties concerned civil disputes only.
-Hare died on 25 August, 1958, at the peak of his career.
+Cyril Hare died on 25 August, 1958, at the peak of his career.
 His last Pettigrew story was He Should Have Died Hereafter, in which Pettigrew and his old friend Inspector Mallett solve the mystery of a disappeared body in Exmoor.

 "It was all of fifty years since he had last seen a hunted deer and now the sight of it in some way dispelled the enchantment of reminiscene in which he had been living up to that moment.
 Willy-nilly, he found himself looking at the hapless beast through the eyes of the elderly, urban humanitarian who had somehow evolved from that small boy."